michaelik/Drone-Baesd-Service-APIs/README.md

 - Java IDE (Eclipse)
 - Postman Client

+---

 ### Step Two - Steps to Run the project Locally ⚙️

-[MySQL Workbench] (https://www.mysql.com/products/workbench/) was used to run the database locally.
+[MySQL Workbench](https://www.mysql.com/products/workbench) was used to run the database locally.
 Navigate to Project application.properties and modify the database credential to match that of your Database server such as `username` and `password`

 ## Installation